seakonn/milestone-four/README.md

 This contains the navbar and footer amongst other things.

+Links:
     Login/Register links only appear when no user logged in.
     Both links when clicked work correctly.
     Request Commission/Profile/Logout only appear when user logged in.
     All links work correctly when clicked on.
+    Link to homepage in top left works when clicked on.

 ### Login Page